edwardcallow/tesco-jargon/p.md

 The Tesco pension scheme.
 You can join at any time and save, with help from Tesco, for your retirement.
 As soon as you join, the scheme also gives you life cover (cash, partner and children’s pensions) and ill-health cover (immediate income for life).
 > ![People](assets/images/tag-people.png)

-#### People Manager
+#### People Partner
-A manager in a depot or store whose main focus is on supporting our staff and their welfare.
+A manager in a group of depots or stores whose main focus is on supporting our staff and their welfare.
-> Previously known as Personnel Manager and Personnel & Training Manager (PTM).
+> Previously known as People Manager, Personnel Manager and Personnel & Training Manager (PTM).
 > ![People](assets/images/tag-people.png)

 #### People policies
 The formal written policies which set out the requirements and commitments between yourself and Tesco.
 Formerly a series of folders in stores, now available on OurTesco.
 > Previously known as policies for our people (PFOP).
 > ![People](assets/images/tag-people.png)

 #### Period
 A Tesco period is made up of four or five weeks.
 There are three per quarter and 12 each year.
 > See also [week](w.md#week-payroll), [quarter](q.md#quarter) and [year](y.md#year).

 #### Permanent multibuys
 Items that are permanently on multibuy offer.
 For example buy three yoghurts get the fourth free.

 #### Permit to work
 Form visiting contractors must complete, and have signed by a member of staff, if they will be working in high-risk areas or undertaking high-risk tasks.
 Completed alongside an authorisation to work.
 > Also known as RP2k740.
 > See also [authorisation to work](a.md#authorisation-to-work).
 > ![People](assets/images/tag-people.png)

 #### Perpetual inventory
 Where a product’s stock levels are manually counted and adjusted.
 > Previously known as PI.

 #### Personal day